 Step 6.
 Lift and remove the stacked four components.
 Try to keep them in the same position for easier installation during assembly.

 Step 7.
 Remove the four levers with a flat screwdriver.
-There are two tabs holding the lever.
+Two tabs are holding the lever.
 Lift the lever from the middle top section of each side.

 Step 8.
 Remove the four lever holders with a flat screwdriver.
 Pry the tab from the top, then lift the lever holder.